ez-budget/e-z-budget/README.md

 * Bcrypt

 # Status
 We are currently working on adding new features to EZ-Budget!
 These features include adding more charts that show your savings progress.
 We also plan on eventually being able to link the application to your bank acccount.
-This will allow the user to have their budget automated instead of having to be manual input.
+This will allow the user to have their budget automated instead of having to manually input data.

 # Link to Webpage